RallyTechServices/portfolio-burndown-with-trend/README.md

 ## Development Notes

 * Made a switch on the calculator config to decide whether to show after today (only the completion bars).
-* The calculator is determining the plotlines but they're added to the chart using snapshotsAggregated on the rallychart
+* The calculator is determining the plotlines but they're added to the chart using snapshotsAggregated listener on the rallychart
+* An example of grabbing the chart after the fact

 ### First Load